skoczen/will/docs/improve.md

 - [neronmoon](https://github.com/neronmoon) made it easier to mention will with non-standard case
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.
 - [mrgrue](https://github.com/mrgrue) added support for the hipchat server beta.
-- [netjunkie](https://github.com/netjunki) fixed a duplicated help module.
+- [netjunkie](https://github.com/netjunki) fixed a duplicated help module, added an expire parameter to `self.save()`, and added support for will watching hipchat's status.
 - [pcurry](https://github.com/pcurry) added travis support.
 - [PrideRage](https://github.com/PrideRage) gave you access to a room's entire history, and suggested a better talkback regex.
 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.